adrwxyz/classic.adrw.xyz/_posts/2014-09-23-3-ways-hack-the-north-improved-our-startup.md

 excerpt: From September 19th to the 21st, University of Waterloo's Engineering 5 building was over run by a native species of the region&#58; hackers...
 ---

-From September 19th to the 21st, University of Waterloo's Engineering 5 building was over run by a native species of the region: hackers...
+**From September 19th to the 21st, University of Waterloo's Engineering 5 building was over run by a native species of the region: hackers...**

+>Update 1: We've been featured on Hack the North's Press [page][htnpress]! - May 2015

 Hack the North at UW gave 1,000 top hackers the opportunity to build something awesome in just 36 hours.
 Sponsored by top tech companies (Apple, Microsoft, Google, Facebook, Bloomberg, Uber <a href="http://hackthenorth.com" target="_blank">...</a>), <a href="http://www.ycombinator.com/" target="_blank">Y Combinator</a>, and with opportunities to use the newest technologies from Oculus Rifts to Thalmic Lab's Myo, Canada had never seen a hackathon like this.